Key information, entry requirement and fees

 - Relevant legislation and guidelines in contact lens practice.

 On-campus training normally takes place over four days.
 At our practical training days, you will gain hands-on experience in contact lens verification; dry eye detection and management; RGPs; contact lenses for astigmatism and presbyopia.
-2020 dates to be confirmed soon.

 Learning, teaching, assessment and staff